TanklesXL/FragCollector/readme.md

 This is as simple as using "cd" to get into the FragCollector folder and calling:

 ```
-go build
+go install
 ```

-You will then need to add the location of the generated executable to your PATH system variable.

  ### Step 1: Adding fragrances to your collection

-Fragrances can be added to your collection via their name or the url for their entry in the Basenotes directory. name requires the --name or the -n flag, and url requires the --url or --u flag
+Fragrances can be added to your collection via their name or the url for their entry in the Basenotes directory.
+Add requires the --name/-n flag (--brand/-b is also available to improve the search, see below), and url requires the --url/-u flag.

-#### To add by name:
+#### To search by name:

 To add a fragrance to your collection, you simply need to call the add command with the name of the fragrance you would like to search for.
 While the command is case-insensitive, try to be as close as possible for a search, and to add the  fragrance you will need to type it's name correctly.